 The MCA continued its monitoring activity whereby the terms and conditions of new products launched on the market or changes to the terms of existing products were reviewed.
-The terms and conditions were deemed to be compliant with the EU Regulation, and therefore, the MCA did not consider it necessary to engage with the IAS providers on this aspect.
+The terms and conditions were deemed to be compliant with the OIR, and therefore, with the exception of minor issues, the MCA did not consider it necessary to engage with the IAS providers on this aspect.

-2 Providers of internet access services shall put in place transparent, simple and efficient procedures to address complaints of end-users relating to the rights and obligations laid down in Article 3 and paragraph 1 of this Article.
+(2) Providers of internet access services shall put in place transparent, simple and efficient procedures to address complaints of end-users relating to the rights and obligations laid down in Article 3 and paragraph 1 of this Article.